meiwei92/WS22_Cloud_Computing_Project/README.md

 ## Lessons-Learned and Caveats
 - MongoDB Setup may not contain necessary configuration to simply add exporters due to missing permissions and credentials
+- Fully understand a project before working with it
+- Check functionality beforehand